 Dunkerton is a tiny city located in the state of Iowa.
 With a population of 832 people and just one neighborhood, Dunkerton is the 367th largest community in Iowa.

-When you are in Dunkerton, you'll notice that it is more blue-collar than most other communities in America.
-37.93% of Dunkerton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Dunkerton is a blue-collar town, with 37.93% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Dunkerton is a city of sales and office workers, transportation and shipping workers, and managers.
 There are especially a lot of people living in Dunkerton who work in office and administrative support (16.75%), management occupations (11.82%), and sales jobs (9.61%).

-A relatively large number of people in Dunkerton telecommute to their jobs.
-Overall, about 11.82% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 11.82% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Dunkerton is a great place for families with children to consider.
-First of all, many other families with children live here, making Dunkerton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Dunkerton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Dunkerton is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Dunkerton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-As is often the case in a small city, Dunkerton doesn't have a public transportation system that people use for their commute.
+Dunkerton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Dunkerton is nearly on par with the US average for all cities of 21.84%: 18.57% of adults 25 and older in Dunkerton have a bachelor's degree or advanced degree.
+The education level of Dunkerton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.57% of adults 25 and older in Dunkerton have a college degree.

 The per capita income in Dunkerton in 2022 was $32,414, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
 This equates to an annual income of $129,656 for a family of four.
 However, Dunkerton contains both very wealthy and poor people as well.